How Your Ecommerce Business Can Thrive in an Economic Downturn

 With the global economy screeching to a halt amid the rapid spread of the coronavirus, how do you plan to keep your ecommerce business profitable?

-There’s no denying that the global economy will be disrupted for the next several months due to the coronavirus (COVID-19) outbreak.
+There’s no denying that the global economy has been and will continue to be disrupted for the next several months due to the pandemic.
+We are in an economic downturn.

 While restaurants, retail stores, offices, and factories temporarily cease operations to help combat the spread of the virus, the threat of a global recession doesn’t seem far off.
 In fact, some are saying it’s already here.